vsekhar/browser-ablation/README.md

 Javascript ablation delays script execution at various stages.
 Abaltion of `javascript-time-to-first-byte` delays the availability of the payload of the first JS fetch.
 Ablation of `javascript-first-{parse,compile}` delays the start of parsing or compiling the first javascript payload.

 Memory ablation causes the renderer to allocate and leave unused a memory region of the specified size above the memory organically used by the renderer.

+Frame rate ablation using `drop-frames-scroll` and `drop-frames-animation` will cause the browser to drop randomly selected frames during scrolling and animation in the proportion indicated (as a percentage of all frames).
+Frames dropped via these ablation parameters are in addition to any frames that would be organically dropped.

 ### Subresources